Samuelrock2/ClearCanvasfork/README.md

    within your ClearCanvas directory.

-You are now ready to make changes to the code in your private fork/clone. this is a fork repository
+You are now ready to make changes to the code in your private fork/clone. this is a fork repository.